 In each of the apparitions of Our Lady at Fatima, she insisted on praying the Rosary.
 "Pray the Rosary every day to obtain peace for the world."
 Lucia often repeated and emphasized what Our Lady had first recommended to her: "Yes, she wishes people to recite the Rosary; people must recite the Rosary."
 Our Lady asked them to add after each decade the short prayer: "Oh my Jesus forgive us our sins; save us from the fires of Hell.
-Lead all souls to heaven especially those most in need of Thy mercy."
+Lead all souls to Heaven, especially those who are most in need."
 In the final apparition on October 13, 1917, Our Lady silently held out the scapular (the brown scapular of Our Lady of Mt.
 Carmel).
 Lucia had said that the Blessed Mother wants everyone to wear it: "The Scapular and the Rosary are inseparable."

 Francisco was struck down by the well-known Spanish influenza in December, 1918.
-The little patient suffered for several months always devout, and faithful to his Rosary which he recited eight or nine times a day.
+The little patient suffered for several months, always devout and faithful to his Rosary which he recited eight or nine times a day.
 When he no longer had the strength to pronounce the words he said them mentally.
 He was extremely ill and some of the medicines he had to take were not particularly agreeable.
 "Yet he would take any medicine we gave him," his mother said.
 "He never fussed.
 I could never find out what he liked.
 If I gave him a glass of milk, he took it; and when I gave him an egg, he sucked it.
 Poor child!
 He took any bitter medicine without making a face.
 This gave us hope that he would recover, but he always repeated that it was useless since Our Lady was going to come for him.
 He knew well what was in store for him."
-On Thursday, April 3rd 1919, he made his First Communion on his death-bed, all radiant with happiness.
-On the following day, Friday, April 4th, at 10 o'clock in the evening, he died the death of the elect, with a smile on his lips.
-He was ten years and nine months old.

 Jacinta was attacked by the Spanish plague almost at the same time as her brother Francisco.
 She too spoke of nothing else than of reciting the Rosary and offering sacrifices for sinners.
-Towards the end of January, 1920, Jacinta was taken to Lisbon to be operated upon for a persistent lung infection.
-There she immediately impressed all by her candor, her modesty, her great patience, her perfect submission, her continued prayer and ardent love for Holy Communion which she received every day except when prevented by illness.
+Towards the end of January, 1920, Jacinta was taken to Lisbon to be operated on for a persistent lung infection.
+There she immediately impressed all by her candor, her modesty, her great patience, her perfect submission, her continued prayer and ardent love for Jesus in the Blessed Sacrament.
 Many doctors came to examine Jacinta; their only thought was of science and medicine.
 They discounted the influence God might have on the condition of the patient.
 The little girl did not hesitate to set them straight on the matter, pointing out the cause of their frequent failures.
 "Pity doctors.
 They have no idea what awaits them.
 Doctors do not know how to treat patients with success because they have no love for God."